rollrat/jsonhead/README.md

-# JsonHead - Fast and Simple json parser
+# JsonHead - Fast and Simple json structure analyzer

+## Motivation

+It may be difficult to analyze the `json` file because of its large size, its structure is complicated, or it may be difficult to grasp the overall structure because parts are omitted (ex. null type exists).

+This project began to automate the task of analyzing any type of `json` file and creating a model.

 ## Example